-The Company subleases some of its restaurant space to third parties.
-The Company's two subleases have terms that end in 2023 and 2025.
-The sublease agreements are noncancelable through the end of the term and both parties have substantive rights to terminate the lease when the term is complete.
+The Company subleases some of its restaurant space to a third-party.
+The Company's sublease has terms that end in 2025.
+The sublease agreement is non-cancelable through the end of the term and both parties have substantive rights to terminate the lease when the term is complete.
 Sublease agreements are not capitalized and are recorded as rental income in the period that rent is received.